Unipotent morphisms: Introduction

 \begin{Question} Let $G \to S$ be a group scheme with unipotent geometric fibers.
 Is there an embedding $G \to \U_{n,S}$ for some $n \geq 1$?
 Is this true locally on $S$? \end{Question}

-As a consequence of our methods, if $S$ has enough line bundles (e.g. $S$ is a smooth separated scheme or is quasi-projective), then the existence of a flat-local embedding in $\U_n$ implies the existence of a Zariski-local embedding of $G$ in $\U_n$ (see Corollary \ref{C:flat-local-strong-unipotent} for a more general statement).
-One may compare Question \ref{Q1} with a question of Conrad on when smooth affine group schemes can be embedded into $\GL_n$ \cite{mathoverflow_groups-over-dual-numbers}.
+As a consequence of our methods, if $S$ is a regular separated scheme or admits an ample line bundle, then the existence of a flat-local embedding in $\U_n$ implies the existence of a Zariski-local embedding of $G$ in $\U_n$ (see Corollary \ref{C:flat-local-strong-unipotent} for a more general statement).
+In Section \ref{ss:geounivslocal}, we refine Question \ref{Q1} and explain some cases where the answer is positive (see Examples \ref{E:char0-affine} and \ref{E:examples-r-unipotence}) and one case, in positive characteristic, where it is negative (Example \ref{E:non-separated-unipotent}(1)).
+One may also compare Question \ref{Q1} with a question of Conrad on when smooth affine group schemes can be embedded into $\GL_n$ \cite{mathoverflow_groups-over-dual-numbers}.

-The concept of a unipotent morphism is also closely related to the notion of a faithful moduli space, due to Alper \cite{Jarod-faithful}.
+Unipotent morphisms are closely related to the notion of a faithful moduli space, due to Alper \cite{Jarod-faithful}.
 This is a morphism of algebraic stacks $f\colon \ms X \to X$ such that \begin{enumerate} \item the natural map $\mathcal{O}_X \to f_*\mathcal{O}_{\ms X}$ is an isomorphism (i.e. $f$ is Stein); and \item if $F$ is quasi-coherent on $\ms X$ and $f_*F=0$, then $F=0$. \end{enumerate} Faithful moduli spaces should help with the analysis of moduli stacks with only unipotent stabilizers (compare with good or adequate moduli spaces in \cite{2008arXiv0804.2242A,MR3272912}) that appear in the unstable locus of GIT quotients.
 In contrast to good moduli spaces, however, faithful moduli spaces are rarely compatible with base change.
 This makes them difficult to reduce to simple cases where we can apply deformation theory.
 Faithful moduli spaces are also stable under composition.

-We show that faithful moduli spaces and locally unipotent morphisms have have unipotent stabilizers (Propositions \ref{P:stabilizer-geom-unipotent} and \ref{P:res-gerb-faithful}) and that faithful moduli spaces are generically gerbes for a unipotent group (Proposition \ref{P:faithful-generic-gerbe}).
+We show that faithful moduli spaces and locally unipotent morphisms have unipotent stabilizers (Propositions \ref{P:stabilizer-geom-unipotent} and \ref{P:res-gerb-faithful}) and that faithful moduli spaces are generically gerbes for a unipotent group (Proposition \ref{P:faithful-generic-gerbe}).
 We also show that certain Stein unipotent morphisms are faithful moduli spaces (Proposition \ref{prop:pushforward is faithful on objects}).
-The converse, we leave as a question.